 Almost every pro rider will now train and race with a power meter.
 Many amateurs put off getting one as they don’t feel they’re “good enough” or aren’t “serious cyclists” but less experienced riders stand to gain the most from using one and prices are dropping all the time.
 You’ll potentially get more performance gains from a power meter than a set of bling wheels.
 They are invaluable for pacing long rides, such as sportives, and, especially if you’re tackling a mountainous route with multiple long climbs, prevent you from overcooking things early on when you’re feeling fresh.
 Also, if your training time is limited, a power meter will ensure you get the most out of every pedal stroke.

 It’s no co-incidence that a lot of pro riders will head to southern Europe during the winter months and even further afield, such as the Canary Islands, for a bit of warm weather training.
 It’s no fun battling the British winter on a bike and booking a week or two of warm weather training can give you a massive physical and mental boost.

 A essential part of every pro rider’s season is sitting down with their Directeur Sportif and coach and planning their racing and training calendar for the year ahead.
 Certain events will be prioritised and peaked for, others viewed more as training and they will also schedule in some down time.
 You should do the same and, by referring to and utilising our training plans, add structure to your own cycling year.

 Playing to your strengths

-Pro cycling has become increasingly specialised and long gone are the days when Grand Tour winners would also be contenders in the Spring Classics.
+Pro cycling has become increasingly specialised and long gone are the days when Grand Tour contenders would also be mixing it with Spring Classics specialists.
 Riders will target races that suit their strengths.
 Try doing the same when you’re picking your own target events for the year.
 If you’re a bigger rider who’s good on the flat, a mountainous event probably isn’t a great goal.
 Why not try one of the sportives that accompany the Spring Classics, some flat time trials or even try the track.